RibbonCommunications/citrix-webrtc-sdk/README.md

 - No notification / event when Teardown completes
 - Citrix Workspace App for Linux (eLux) version 2309 or higher required
 - No handling or notification of Citrix lifecycle events (e.g. channel reconnect)
 - E911 event & API return malformed data on eLux/Linux.
-Resolved when using CWA 2405 or higher.
+Resolved when using Citrix Workspace App for Linux 2405 or higher.